 Congratulations!
 You have made great progress in your capstone and are now nearing the time to carry out your capstone project.
 Below are a variety of resources to facilitate your work at this stage.

-If you are seeking a source for your data, you’ll find helpful information on the Center for Research Quality’s website:
+If you are seeking a source for your data, you’ll find helpful information on the Office of Research and Doctoral Services’s website:

 Give yourself ample time to analyze your data.
 Generally, this process takes a longer commitment than what you’d originally expect.
 Here are some resources on analyzing your data: